martijnsark/TicTacToe_in_Python/README.md

 I ended up using their icon assets and, i used their script at the bottom of the website as my baseline to base my game off.

+I also used a icon from icons8 so to credit them here's there link: icons8.com

 <br><br>

 ## the goal: